The Combination of DNA Design and Synthesis Empower RNA Synthesis Ability

 The template preparation methods for in vitro transcription include PCR and plasmid linearization.
 During the linearization of plasmids, flat-terminal enzymes or class II restriction endonuclease enzymes (eg.BspQI) are usually used to produce blunt or 5 ‘end double-stranded DNA templates.
 Synbio Technologies has created the vector containing the poly(A) tail more than 100bp, providing technical support for template preparation in a fast, efficient method.

-Synbio Technologies uses in vitro transcription technology to synthesize various types of RNA such as sgRNA, lncRNA, mRNA, etc. It uses a linear DNA sequence as the template, while using T7, T3, or SP6 RNA polymerase to synthesize RNA sequence from DNA.
+Synbio Technologies uses in vitro transcription technology to synthesize various types of RNA such as sgRNA, lncRNA, and mRNA.
+Our platform uses a linear DNA sequence as the template, while using T7, T3, or SP6 RNA polymerase to synthesize RNA sequence from DNA.

 A mature mRNA is composed of cap structure, 5 ‘UTR, 3′ UTR, an open reading frame (ORF) and a poly(A) tail.
 The cap structure and poly(A) tail form a “closed loop”, which is closely related to mRNA stability and translation efficiency.
 Synbio Technologies can add different modifications to RNA sequences according to customers’ needs to further improve the stability and translation efficiency of RNA products.